OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-05.md

 ## Mark 5:21

-When Jesus had crossed over again by boat to the other side, a large crowd gathered around Him while He was by the sea.
+After Jesus had crossed over again by boat to the other side, a large crowd gathered around Him while He was by the sea.

 ## Mark 5:22

-Then one of the synagogue leaders, named Jairus, came, and when he saw Jesus, he fell at His feet.
+Then one of the synagogue leaders, named Jairus, approached, and when he saw Jesus, he fell at His feet.

 ## Mark 5:23